duranaustin/CS-2420/README.md

  removed by the dequeue method.

  Deque is implemented with a linked list.
 Head(first) and tail(last) are stored in order to give constant time access to add at head(first) or tail(last).
-We set the last to first if addFirst is called, and vice versa for addLast.
+When empty we set the last to first if addFirst is called, and vice versa for addLast.
 Since it is only required to remove and add from the head and tail, we thought that a linked list would be the best possible solution.
 Setting nodes at first and last help us to track where the Head is and where the Tail is.